-- It is possible to have recorded music should you wish to provide a special song or piece for the church or crematorium.
+- It is possible to have recorded music should you wish to provide a special song or piece of music for the church or crematorium.

 There is no need to have any answers to the above as we are there to guide you through the service offering as much help as you need.

 In November there is a special opportunity to remember loved ones who have died.